Jim Jones: Apostolic Socialism

 Jones frequently warned his followers of an imminent apocalyptic nuclear race war.
 He claimed that Nazis and white supremacists would put people of color into concentration camps.
 Jones said he was a messiah sent to save people.
 He taught his followers the only way to escape the supposed imminent catastrophe was to accept his teachings, and that after the apocalypse was over, they would emerge to establish a perfect communist society.
 Publicly, Jones took care to always couch his socialist views in religious terms, such as "apostolic social justice".
 "Living the Acts of the Apostles" was his euphemism for living a communal lifestyle.
 While in the United States, Jones feared the public discovering the full extent of his communist views, which he worried would cost him the support of political leaders and risk Peoples Temple being ejected from the Disciples of Christ.
 Jones feared losing the church's tax-exempt status and having to report his financial dealings to the Internal Revenue Service.

 Historians are divided over whether Jones actually believed his own teachings, or was just using them to manipulate people.
 Jeff Guinn said, "It is impossible to know whether Jones gradually came to think he was God's earthly vessel, or whether he came to that convenient conclusion to enhance his authority over his followers."
 In a 1976 interview, Jones claimed to be an agnostic and/or an atheist.
-Marceline admitted in a 1977 New York Times interview that Jones was trying to promote Marxism in the U.S. by mobilizing people through religion.
+Marceline stated in a 1977 New York Times interview that Jones was trying to promote Marxism in the U.S. by mobilizing people through religion.
 She said Jones called the Bible a "paper idol" that he wanted to destroy.
 Jones taught his followers that the ends justify the means and authorized them to achieve his vision by any means necessary.
 Outsiders would later point to this aspect of Jones's teachings to allege that he did not genuinely believe in his own teachings, but was "morally bankrupt" and only manipulating religion and other elements of society "to achieve his own selfish ends".